 Introduction

-The exponential growth of scientific research publications has created a significant information overload for researchers, making it challenging to keep up with the latest findings across various fields.
-Automatic text summarization, first introduced by [1] through his frequency-based approach, aimed to address this issue by condensing large texts into concise summaries.
-Since then, numerous advancements have been made, such as the introduction of vector space models by [2], which provided a robust framework for information retrieval and laid the foundation for statistical summarization techniques.
-Further developments by [3] in the 1990s introduced statistical methods to improve summary accuracy, and researchers like [4, 5] expanded the field by exploring machine learning and graph-based methods for summarization.
+The rapid increase in scientific research publications has resulted in an overwhelming amount of information for researchers, making it difficult to stay updated with the latest discoveries across various disciplines.
+Automatic text summarization, first introduced by [1] in 1958 using a frequency-based method, sought to solve this problem by simplifying lengthy documents into shorter summaries.
+Since then, various improvements have been made, including the development of vector space models by [2], which created a strong system for retrieving information and formed the basis for statistical summarization methods.
+Further progress was made in the 1990s when [3] introduced statistical techniques to improve summary precision, while researchers like [4, 5] expanded the field with machine learning and graph-based approaches.

-Despite these advancements, existing models still face challenges when applied to scientific texts, which are often dense, technical, and domain specific.
-The need for improved tools that can efficiently summarize such papers remains urgent as the number of publications continues to grow.
+Despite these advancements, current models still face difficulties when dealing with scientific texts, which are often complex, highly technical, and specific to particular fields.
+As the volume of publications continues to rise, there is an increasing need for better tools that can effectively summarize such documents.

-While many text summarization models have been developed, transformer-based models like the Text-to-Text Transfer Transformer (T5) have demonstrated considerable promise.
-However, these models often struggle with the specialized language and complex structure of scientific papers.
+While several text summarization models have been created, transformer-based models like the Text-to-Text Transfer Transformer (T5) have shown great potential.
+However, these models often encounter challenges with the specialized vocabulary and detailed structure found in scientific papers.

-By building upon earlier works, such as the vector-based models of [2] and the statistical approaches introduced by [3], this study fine-tunes the T5-small model specifically for scientific literature.
-The fine-tuning process, conducted on the ccdv/arxiv-summarization dataset, enables the model to better capture scientific concepts and generate concise, coherent summaries.
-Our research aims to overcome these challenges, making it easier for professionals and researchers to stay informed.
+Building on earlier works, such as [2] vector-based models and [3] statistical methods, this study fine-tunes the T5-small model specifically for scientific content.
+The fine-tuning, done on the ccdv/arxiv-summarization dataset, helps the model better understand scientific ideas and create clear, concise summaries.
+Our research addresses these issues, helping researchers and professionals stay up to date with the latest developments more easily.

 1. Luhn, H.P., The automatic creation of literature abstracts.
 IBM Journal of research and development, 1958.
 2(2): p.
 159-165.